JSS University Mysore Sciences 2026

 You can’t make random guesses in these.
 Either you know it clearly, or you lose marks

-A lot of students waste their time chasing new study material while completely forgetting about the importance of using PYQs as a practice material.
+A lot of students waste their time chasing new study material while completely forgetting about the importance of using PYQs as practice material.

 NEET rarely repeats the exact same question, but it repeats the same core concepts again and again.